hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   SMS (Surface-water Modeling System) is a proprietary software suite from *Aquaveo* for surface water modeling. `2dm` file format is natively produced with SMS and represents a computational grid with x, y, and z coordinates of nodes along with node ids.
 The [developer's wiki](https://www.xmswiki.com/wiki/SMS:2D_Mesh_Files_*.2dm) provides a comprehensive description of the file format.

 Sonar
   Sound navigation and ranging (*Sonar*) is a technique for locating objects in space and underwater by emitting sound pulses.
 An active *Sonar* system, such as radio detecting and ranging (*radar*), emits and receives sound signals to map objects underwater (time-of-flight measurement).
 Passive *Sonar* detects signals emitted by an object itself (e.g., vibrations from fish motion or Whale chant), but cannot accurately map underwater objects.
-For this reason, methods have been developed that, based on a level of detection (LoD), generate topographic change maps conveying and accounting for spatial uncertainty.
-Depending on the method, either strict global LoD raster {cite:p}`pasternack_flood-driven_2017` or less strict pixel-based LoD values {cite:p}`wheaton_accounting_2010` are used to remove uncertainty from topographic change maps.
-Topographic change maps also enable the visualization of soil loss (i.e., erosion), which is a growing challenge for agriculture and beyond.
-To this end, the USGS developed a publicly available website that is dedicated to topographic change (visit [https://usgs.gov](https://www.usgs.gov/core-science-systems/eros/topochange)).

-  *French: changement du terrain (non-technique) <br>German: topografischer Wandel (kein technischer Begriff)*

 SRS
   See {term}`CRS`.